BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/SurfaceNetsFilter.md

 ## Description ##

 This filter uses the algorithm from {1} to produce a triangle surface mesh.
 The code is directly based on the sample code from the paper but has been modified to work with the complex library classes.
+This filter uses a different algorithm that aims to produce a mush that keeps sharp edges while still producing a mesh superior to marching cubes or QuickMesh.

+From the abstract of the paper:

+        We extend 3D SurfaceNets to generate surfaces of segmented 3D medical images composed of multiple materials represented as indexed labels.
+Our extension generates smooth, high- quality triangle meshes suitable for rendering and tetrahedralization, preserves topology and sharp boundaries between materials, guarantees a user-specified accuracy, and is fast enough that users can interactively explore the trade-off between accuracy and surface smoothness.

-This filter will ensure that the smaller of the 2 **FaceLabel** values will always be in the first component (component[0]).
+This filter will ensure that the smallest of the 2 **FaceLabel** values will always be in the first component (component[0]).
 This will allow assumptions made in downstream filters to continue to work correctly.

 ---------------

 ![Example SurfaceNets Output](Images/SurfaceNets_Output.png)

-SurfaceNets without the built in smoothing applied
+SurfaceNets without the built-in smoothing applied

 ---------------

 ![Example SurfaceNets Output](Images/SurfaceNets_Smooth_Output.png)

-SurfaceNets output **with** the built in smoothing operation applied.
+SurfaceNets output **with** the built-in smoothing operation applied.

 ---------------